kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 ### bridge

-In `bridge` mode, virtual machines are connected to the network backend through a linux “bridge”.
+In `bridge` mode, virtual machines are connected to the network backend through a linux "bridge".
 The pod network IPv4 address is delegated to the virtual machine via DHCPv4.
 The virtual machine should be configured to use DHCP to acquire IPv4 addresses.